Journyx API tutorial

 or object in the system has a unique URL in the API.
 You interact with these

-objects by sending HTTP requests to the server; for example, the GET
+objects by sending HTTP requests to the server; for example, the GET method is

-used to retrieve a resource (or a collection of them), the POST
+used to retrieve a resource (or a collection of them), the POST method is used

-is used to delete a resource.
+to create a resource, and DELETE is used to delete a resource.
 This tutorial

 will sometimes refer to resources and objects interchangeably.